GHA Coaches: Bus wars

-Following GHA taking over a couple of bus routes in the Northwich area they launched an hourly 45 Northwich to Warrington service running 5 minutes ahead of an existing hourly service operated by Network Warrington, followed by a 16 service between Warrington and Dallam again running just ahead of an existing Network Warrington service.
-Two new Optare Metrocity buses were acquired to operate the Warrington services.
-The bus war led to constant timetable changes by both operators and eventually Network Warrington deciding to route all their Northwich to Warrington services via Barnton.
-At times GHA drivers were known to block bus stands to prevent Network Warrington drivers picking up passengers, which on occasions led to angry exchanges between drivers and on one occasion a GHA driver committed a physical assault on a Network Warrington driver for which he received a suspended jail term.
+After GHA Coaches had taken over a small number of bus routes in the Northwich area, they launched an hourly 45 Northwich to Warrington service, which ran five minutes ahead of an existing hourly service operated by Network Warrington, followed by a 16 service between Warrington and Dallam that also ran just ahead of an existing Network Warrington service.
+Two new Optare MetroCity buses were acquired to operate the Warrington services.

+The bus war led to constant timetable changes by both operators and eventually led to Network Warrington deciding to route all their Northwich to Warrington services via Barnton.
+At times, GHA Coaches drivers were known to block bus stands to prevent Network Warrington drivers picking up passengers, which on occasions led to angry exchanges between drivers.
+On one occasion in September 2014, a GHA Coaches driver committed a physical assault on a Network Warrington driver, for which he received a suspended jail term.

 Administration

-After GHA failed to pay almost £1m in taxes, HMRC took out a court order against GHA placing the company in to administration.
-The administrators found the company had debts of £5.3m, meaning there was no viable way to keep the business going meaning operations were suspended on the evening of 13 July 2016 and assets of the company were put up for sale in order to recover as much of the debts as possible.
+After GHA Coaches failed to pay almost £1 million in taxes, HM Revenue and Customs took out a court order against the operator, putting them in administration.
+The administrators found GHA Coaches had debts of £5.3 million, meaning there was no viable way to keep the business going.
+Operations were suspended on the evening of 13 July 2016, with the assets of the company put up for sale in order to recover as much of the debts as possible.

 At the same time, a public inquiry was carried out into the safety of GHA Coaches vehicles, after 49 buses in the fleet of 161 were found to be unroadworthy.